coolas7/SimpleSite-responsive/README.md

 # SimpleSite-responsiveSASS
-Simple Site responsive design for all browsers, stylesheet with SASS.
+Simple Site responsive design for all browsers, JS form validation, stylesheet with SASS.